Which Spray Foam Insulation is Best for My Grow Room: Open Cell or Closed Cell?

 Open Cell Spray Foam Cons:

-• If the walls of the grow room are left uncovered, the open cell could get damaged if it is knocked into.
+If the walls in your grow room are left uncovered, open cell spray foam could get damaged if something bumps into it.

-• Closed cell spray foam is a denser material, so it is a good fit for grow rooms with exposed walls.
+Closed cell spray foam is a much denser material, making it a solid choice for grow rooms with exposed walls.

 Closed Cell Spray Foam Cons:

-• If there is a water leak in your grow room, closed cell will hide that leak as water can’t move through it.
+One thing to watch out for is if there's a water leak in your grow room -- closed cell spray foam can actually hide the leak since water can't pass through it.

 Choosing the Best Spray Foam for Your Grow Room